 Oversight responsibility of Cooperative Governance and Traditional Affairs Portfolio Committee

-The Cooperative Governance and Traditional Affairs Portfolio Committee is responsible of the oversight of the Department of Cooperative Governance as well as the following statutory entities:
+The Cooperative Governance and Traditional Affairs Portfolio Committee is responsible for oversight of the Department of Cooperative Governance and Traditional Affairs (COGTA) as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done

 -Ensure that issues can be debated in more detail than in plenary sessions